 Does a 1031 Exchange Let You Defer Capital Gains Tax?

 To achieve full deferral, the net equity must be fully reinvested, the replacement property purchased must be of equal or greater value, and any liability (or debt) on the property sold must be replaced.
-Many believe that the property sold must be income generating.
-In fact, the property sold merely must be held for investment.
+Many believe that the property sold must be income-generating.
+In fact, the property sold must merely be held for investment.
 Even a vacant investment property (or rental property) qualifies.
-Those who do not exchange property, but hold it until death, pass on a stepped up basis to their heirs, and all deferred tax will be eliminated.
+Those who do not exchange property, but hold it until death, pass on a stepped-up basis to their heirs, and all deferred tax will be eliminated.
 Because the 1031 Exchange merely defers tax, and does not eliminate it, the chain of exchanges must be planned and executed in close working relationship with a qualified tax professional.

 Which Tax Strategy Works Best for Selling Your Rental Property?